The Whitey Album: Background and composition

-Beside the single and the Whitey Album, Sonic Youth would also use the Ciccone name in the lyrics of the title song on the 1987 Master-Dik EP.
-Moore announces frequently throughout the song, "We're Ciccone."
+Beside the single and The Whitey Album, Sonic Youth would also use the Ciccone name in the lyrics of the title song on the 1987 Master-Dik EP.
+Moore frequently announces "We're Ciccone" throughout the song.
 The track and the EP, however, were attributed to Sonic Youth.

 Artwork

 According to the liner notes of the deluxe edition of Daydream Nation: "The album cover [of Ciccone Youth], a b&w xerox enlargement of Madonna's face, was a brilliant and contemporary design.
 Sonic Youth had employed found images on album covers before, but this was testing the limit.
 We sent copies of the vinyl album to Warners to be passed on to Madonna via her sister who worked in the art department there.
 Word came back that she had no problem with it acknowledging she remembered the band from her NYC Danceteria days".

 Reception

 Trouser Press wrote "the joke doesn't translate, and the disc comes across as a self-indulgent mess".